nushastro/website/docs/stellar/evolution/sun_like.md

 Our sun has sufficient helium fuel for this stage to last for about 100 million years

-fun fact: more stars less massive than $2M_\odot~2.5M_\odot$, the helium cores have the same mass when helium fusion starts, regardless of total solar mass.
+Fun fact: more stars less massive than $2M_\odot~2.5M_\odot$, the helium cores have the same mass when helium fusion starts, regardless of total solar mass.
 So the helium fusion luminosity on the horizontal branch is the same (Hydrogen shell fusion causes total luminosity to vary, but for most stars they are very similar)

 ## Asymptotic Giant Branch (AGB)